zenria/binrep/README.md

 # directories are flattened
 binrep push binrep-bin 1.0.0 target/release/binrep

+# autoincrement the patch level, starting from 0.0.1 for a new artifact
+binrep push binrep-bin auto target/release/binrep

 # pull the binrep-bin files in the ~/.bin directory
 binrep pull binrep-bin 1.0.0 ~/.bin